 Hsing-i possesses either the same or similar primary goals as other more external fighting arts, such as karate or boxing, but also includes the chi (qi) work, health aspects and the ability to be martially effective into old age that most of the external martial arts lack.

-The physical technique of hsing-i is based completely on efficient use of the neigongi internal power system; hence it is internally focused.
+The physical technique of hsing-i is based completely on efficient use of the neigong internal power system; hence it is internally focused.
 Because of this, it is capable of making the weak strong and the sick healthy.
 However, its primary mindset is still the aggressive one of Shaolin karate or boxing.

 Hsing-i has five corresponding forms/fists that are each linked to the five elements.
 Hsing-i first form/fist is called Pi Chuan (translated as chopping/cutting fist).
-Pi Chuan associated with the Metal Elementi.The other four fists are: Tsuan Chuan (drilling fist) associated with the Water Element; Beng Chuan (crushing Fist) associated with the Wood Element; Pao Chuan (pounding fist) associated with the Fire Element; and Heng Chuan (crossing fist) associated with the Earth Elementi.
+Pi Chuan associated with the Metal Element.The other four fists are: Tsuan Chuan (drilling fist) associated with the Water Element; Beng Chuan (crushing Fist) associated with the Wood Element; Pao Chuan (pounding fist) associated with the Fire Element; and Heng Chuan (crossing fist) associated with the Earth Element.

 Hsing-i chuan also has 12 animals forms that are linked to the martial applications.

 Energy Arts teachs hsing-i five elements for both martial arts and also as a health/chi building exercise.

 As a result of meeting Bruce Frantzis in 1992 I am currently enjoying a quality of life I was informed I would not have following a partially successful major heart operation.
 Although my lifestyle is restricted, I believe that the Tai Chi and Quigong routines, especially Cloud Hands from the Energy gates have enabled me to stay mobile & active , to continue working and keep my medication well below that taken by others in my position.